chandanschandu/Voice-Activated-Assistant-with-Speech-Recognition-and-Task-Automation/README.md

-# Voice Assistant Ragnar
+# Voice Assistant

-Ragnar is a voice-activated personal assistant built using Python.
+voice-activated personal assistant built using Python.
 It recognizes voice commands to perform various tasks such as searching Wikipedia, opening websites, launching applications, and providing the current date and time.

 ## Features